Sambhali Trust

 Sambhali Trust is a non governmental organization (NGO) based in Jodhpur, India.

-Founded in 2007, this rajasthani association aims to emancipate and empower mainly Dalit deprived women and children suffering multiple discrimination based on their caste, gender or religion.
+Founded in 2007, Sambhali Trust aims to empower women, girls, children and gender minorities in Rajasthan through education, livelihoods, protection and social inclusion, working without discrimination.
 Sambhali Trust offers free access to education, vocational training, shelters and social, medical, psychological and legal support.
-The organization operates in Jodhpur, Jaisalmer and Setrawa and has reached over 77 800 women, children and gender minorities in Rajasthan since its creation.
+The organization operates in Jodhpur, Jaisalmer and Setrawa and has reached over 95, 000 women, children and gender minorities in Rajasthan since its creation.
 Partner organizations relay and finance Sambhali Trust actions in five European countries and in the United States.

 Story of Sambhali Trust

-When he lost his father at almost fifteen years old, Govind Singh Rathore became head of his household and witnessed his widowed mother’s status reduced to nothing.
+When he lost his father at almost fifteen years old, Govind Singh Rathore became head of his household and witnessed his widowed mother's status reduced to nothing.
 Overnight, she became an outcast to her family and community.
-In the Indian patriarchal society, widows indeed loose their rights and respect regardless of their initial status.
-Engaged at fifteen and married at twenty, Govind began raising an interest in women’s issues in his community, starting with his own maid, Meera.
+In the Indian patriarchal society, widows indeed lose their rights and respect regardless of their initial status.
+Engaged at fifteen and married at twenty, Govind began raising an interest in women's issues in his community, starting with his own maid, Meera.
 He convinced her to bring him his two unschooled daughters to teach them reading and writing, and she quickly brought more women to his courses.
-Six month later, on the 16^{th} of January 2007, Sambhali Trust was born.
+Six month later, on the 16 January 2007, Sambhali Trust was born.